JuliusStoll/Website-v2/content/en/publication/the-cost-of-honesty/index.md

   Using field data from a snack delivery company that employs an honesty payment system, the paper presents an event-study to analyze how price increases affect pay rates.

-  produced electricity to shore is necessary.
-The development and operation of the

-  offshore transmission asset is costly and regulated differently across the globe.

-  In this paper, we collect a unique data set that allows to compare cost and quality of offshore transmission assets in

-  two countries with different regulations.
-With project level

-  data we can control for geographical and technical difference to assess which

-  regulatory design might lead to lower economic costs for the offshore transmission

-  asset.
-We find that a competitive regime that promotes the integration of wind farm and transmission leads to lower transmission cost and similar

-  transmission availability.
 draft: false
 url_pdf: https://www.proquest.com/docview/2522437986?pq-origsite=gscholar&fromopenview=true
 featured: true